Poya-Faraji/personal-dashboard/README.md

 7. Run Angular using cli

             ng serve --open

-8. Run this command but make sure you are in a right direcotory !

-        json-server --watch src/server/db.json --port 3000

 ![ng serve img](src/assets/ng%20serve.png)

-9. In Brand new terminal run this command to run json-server to be able to use local datababse make sure it is on port 3000
+8. In Brand new terminal run this command to run json-server to be able to use local datababse make sure it is on port 3000

         json-server -- wathc src/server/db.json --port 3000

 ![json-server img](src/assets/json-server.png)

-Go to your browser and enjoy! 👌
+## Go to your browser and enjoy! 👌

 ![personal-dashboard img](src/assets/personal-dashboard.png)

 ### Dont forget to Give this repo a star ⭐

-You can reach out to me :
+### You can reach out to me :

 🟦 [Linkden](https://www.linkedin.com/in/poya-faraji/)